Total Knee Replacement

 Total knee replacement is a procedure commonly performed to treat symptoms associated with severe osteoarthritis, a degenerative condition that plagues millions of Americans.
 Total knee replacement involves surgically removing the affected damaged cartilage and a thin amount of bone, and then resurfacing it with a prosthesis that takes its place.
 The procedure is much like placing a cap on a tooth.

-During a total knee replacement procedure, the orthopedic surgeon first makes precise cuts to the top of the tibia and the bottom of the femur to remove the worn-out joint.
+During a total knee replacement procedure, the orthopaedic surgeon first makes precise cuts to the top of the tibia and the bottom of the femur to remove the worn-out joint.
 Next, the surgeon implants a prosthesis that mimics the feel and motion of a natural knee.
 The kind of implant inserted depends on the unique needs of the patient.
 Types of knee replacement implants include custom-fit knees, gender-specific male and female knees, as well as high tech bearing and fixation surfaces.

 Dr. Harwin is a board-certified orthopaedic surgeon renowned for his experience, skill, and accomplishments in joint replacement, reconstruction, and arthroscopic surgery.
 Dr. Harwin has been named ”New York Super Doctor,“ ”Best Doctor,“ as well las ”Top Doctor in the Metro Area.“ For a comprehensive evaluation with Dr. Harwin regarding your knee pain, schedule an appointment at his offices in Manhattan and The Bronx.